Why being ‘always on’ can reduce productivity

 With workers commuting further than before, many people use the commuting time as an extension of their working day.
 Although this might seem a productive use of time, staring at a screen, whether a computer screen or a small phone screen, for a long period of time, can lead to ‘computer eye strain’.
 Symptoms of computer eye strain include watery eyes, headaches and double or blurred vision, as well as neck or back pain.

-The immediate effects of computer eye strain are that employees are likely to have difficulty focussing, which will make it difficult to complete the tasks effectively.
+The immediate effects of computer eye strain are that employees are likely to have difficulty focusing, which will make it difficult to complete the tasks effectively.
 This could lead to having to re-do the tasks at a later date.

 Using digital devices may be to blame for neck and back pain from constantly looking down at the screen, and the prolonged immobilisation and repetitive movements, which can lead to a number of other musculoskeletal disorders.